nottrobin/robinwinslow.uk/_posts/2016-06-23-fix-docker-networking-dns.md

 ## Discover the address of your DNS server

-You can find out what network's DNS server from within [Ubuntu][ubuntu] as follows:
+You can find out what network's DNS server from within [Ubuntu](http://www.ubuntu.com/) as follows:

 ``` bash
 $ nmcli dev show | grep 'IP4.DNS'